It was 2 am and here I was, lying in bed awake, thinking about the presentation I had to make at 9 am.

 I felt nervous.
 I wanted to sleep but I couldn’t.

-My mind was obsessed with this presentation I had to make – it was the first time I had the chance to present my research at an international conference!
+My mind was obsessed with this presentation I had to make – it was my big opportunity to impress my European boss!

 What could I do in my hotel room, waiting for the morning to come?
 Worry about the presentation?
 Agonize over the question session?

 What would you have done?
 Have you ever felt like this?

 It was useless to worry – instead, I decided to rehearse.

 So, I closed my eyes and visualized the stage and the audience.

 In the middle of the night I imagined myself as a great presenter, capturing everyone’s attention, and I commented all my slides, one by one.